 Hello!

-I am a Ph.D.
-Candidate in Economics at Lund University and I am affiliated with IFN and HFI.
-My research interests lie in applied work at the intersection of International and Labor Economics.
+My research interests lie in applied work at the intersection of International, Transport, and Labor Economics.

 Olga Lark